 Regardless of your ability to give your Nanny a bonus or gift during this time of year, be sure to let them know how appreciated they are.
 Write them a card, have the kids make them a gift, anything to tell them you care.

-Nannies who feel appreciated and valued by the families they work with stay in their positions for longer and consistently over-perform nannies who do not feel appreciated or valued.
+Nannies who feel appreciated and valued by the families they work with remain in their positions for longer and consistently over-perform nannies who do not feel appreciated or valued.
 Take the opportunity of a holiday bonus to consider all the ways that your nanny goes above and beyond, and let them know that you recognize their contributions to your household!

 Are you looking for an exceptional newborn care specialist or nanny?
 Get in touch!